ctsit/nSOFA_calculation/algorithm_steps.md

 ```
 1. Extract the first word of `med_order_desc`
 1. Align drug start end times
-1. Create a field named `number_inotropic_drugs` by summing DOBUTAMINE, DOPAMINE, EPINEPHRINE, MILRINONE, NOREPINEPHRINE, VASOPRESSIN & PHENYLEPHRINE for each row
+1. Create a field named `number_inotropic_drugs` which represents the number of inotropes a subject is on during an hour
 1. Create field named `inotrope_score` using the following logic
 ```
 number_inotropic_drugs = 0 then inotrope_score = 0,